Here’s when you can buy the new Motorola Razr

 Outside the US

+In the UK, EE will be the exclusive carrier of the Razr.
+Exact timing and pricing haven't been announced, but the carrier does have a registration page for those interested to receive updates as they become available.

-The new Razr will launch in Canada in "early 2020," and will come to "select markets across Europe starting in December.
-Razr will also be available in Latin America, Asia and Australia."
+The new Razr will launch in Canada in "early 2020," and it will come to, "select markets across Europe starting in December."
+Motorola also says the Razr will be available in Latin America, Asia and Australia.

 Discuss: Foldable Motorola Razr: When, where and how to buy the $1,500 phone